Gardening is a beloved hobby for many seniors, but it can be challenging for those with mobility issues. This is where raised garden beds come in.

 Cons

-We recently used this Best Choice Products Raised Garden Bed to grow vegetables and herbs, and we were impressed with how quickly and easily it was assembled.
+We recently used the Best Choice Products Raised Garden Bed to grow vegetables and herbs, and we were impressed by how quickly and easily it assembled.

 The included wingnuts and screws made the process a breeze, and the beveled edges of the steel plates allowed for a snug fit.